-Hyssop is an evergreen perennial plant that is native to the Mediterranean region..
-It was thought to be used as a cleansing agent or an insecticide thousands of years ago.
-The active ingredients of hyssop come from the aerialaerialplant parts appearing above ground parts (i.e. above ground) of the plant.
+Hyssop is an evergreen perennial plant that is native to the Mediterranean region.
+It is thought to have been used as a cleansing agent or an insecticide thousands of years ago.
+The active ingredients of hyssop come from the aerialaerialplant parts appearing above ground (above-ground) parts of the plant.

 The dried herb tops of hyssop are taken by mouth.
 The usual doses are: